 - thickened mucosal folds: especially the jejunum

-- small bowel calibre: normal or slightly dilated
+- small bowel caliber: normal or slightly dilated

 - mesenteric lymphadenopathy: nodes of very low (near fat) density 2